wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 }
 ```

-The `loadConversation` function calls `getConversationWithUuid` on the Client SDK, returning the conversation object.
-Which is stored in a local property.
+The `loadConversation` function calls `getConversationWithUuid` on the Client SDK, returning the conversation object stored in a local property.
 Now that you have the conversation object, you can join the conversation.
-Once that is complete, you can enable media for the user, allowing the user to speak and hear other users in the conversation. `leaveConversation` does the opposite.
+Once that is complete, you can enable media for the user, allowing them to speak and hear other users in the conversation.
+`leaveConversation` does the opposite.
 It disables media, leaves the conversation, and calls a completion handler passed to the function.

 The UI for this screen is split into two structs, a smaller view for a single member and a bigger view with a grid of members and handles navigation.
 Create the `MemberView` struct in the same file:

 ```swift
 struct MemberView: View {